 Other transport:

-The ‘Luas’ is a tramway with two lines (Red and Green).
-The Red line connects Heuston Station, Connolly Station and Busaras and is good for short hops from east to west in the city centre.
-It is also convenient to some Festival venues such as ‘The Back Loft’ and ‘Pantibar’.
-The ‘DART’ is an urban railway which travels along Dublin Bay from north to south and is recommended for slightly longer journeys in and out of the city (Connolly Station is the closest stops to most of our venues, especially north of the river).
-‘Dublin Bus’ provides transport across the city – most main city centre bus stops are around Trinity College and O’Connell Street.
+The Luas is a tramway with two lines (Red and Green).
+The Red line connects Heuston Station, Connolly Station and Busaras and is good for short hops from east to west (Red Line) or north to south (Green Line) in the city centre.
+It is also convenient to the Festival venues such as The Outhouse, The Teacher’s Club Main Hall, and The Teacher’s Club Theatre@36.
+The DART is an urban railway which travels along Dublin Bay from north to south and is recommended for slightly longer journeys in and out of the city (Connolly Station is the closest stops to most of our venues, especially north of the river).
+Transport for Ireland provides bus transport across the city – most main city centre bus stops are around Trinity College and O’Connell Street.

 Taxis are reasonably easy to find in the city centre (although you may have to wait at peak times such as 3-3:30a.m. when night clubs close).
 Large taxi ranks include St. Stephen’s Green north and on Dame Street near Trinity College.
+If you have a smartphone you can use FreeNow or Uber to easily book a taxi on the go.
+(Note: only licensed taxis may carry passengers; ride-sharing services like Uber will summon a licensed taxi.)

-Travelling on foot:
+Traveling on foot:

 Since traffic can be heavy in Dublin City centre we suggest travelling on foot for short distances.
 Dubliners are generally quite friendly so don’t be afraid to ask for directions.
 Our front of house staff at venues are also available to help you if you have any questions.
 Do give yourself enough time to travel between venues if you are unfamiliar with the city or choose shows that are in the same, or nearby, venues.
 The time needed to walk from one venue to another varies between 5 and 20 minutes.

 Note that travel on foot is quite safe in Dublin city centre, comparable to other European cities.
-However as with any city we recommend applying common sense regarding personal belongings and stick to busy well-lit main streets at night time.
+However as with any city we recommend applying common sense regarding personal belongings and stick to busy well-lit busy streets at night time.
 If in doubt take a taxi.

 Going Out: